jrmluque/An-Efficient-Framework-for-Automatic-Carbon-Star-Detection-Using-Machine-Learning/README.md

 # An-Efficient-Framework-for-Automatic-Carbon-Star-Detection-Using-Machine-Learning
 Suplementary material for the article An Efficient Framework for Automatic Carbon Star Detection Using Machine Learning Techniques on LAMOST DR9 and Gaia DR32

-# Supplementary Material for An Efficient Framework for Automatic Carbon Star Detection Using Machine Learning Techniques on LAMOST DR9 and Gaia DR32
+# Supplementary Material for the article An Efficient Framework for Automatic Carbon Star Detection Using Machine Learning Techniques on LAMOST DR9 and Gaia DR32

 This repository contains the supplementary material associated with the article: